< |

 THE AVENGERS: The Forget-Me-Knot (James Hill: December 1967)

-Glass Works – the current hideout for the villains carrying out tests on the
+The Vitrium Glass Works – the current hideout for the villains carrying out tests on the amnesia weapon.

 (Identified by Dave Rogers, 1989)